 \section{Related Literature}

-Three bodies of research inform this paper's approach to urban growth dynamics: the convergence debate and the conditions under which economies catch up, fall behind, or cluster into distinct steady states; the role of productive capabilities in shaping development trajectories; and the use of functional urban areas as units of economic analysis.
-A common theoretical concern cuts across all three.
+Two bodies of research inform this paper's approach to urban growth dynamics: the convergence debate and the conditions under which economies catch up, fall behind, or cluster into distinct steady states; and the use of functional urban areas as units of economic analysis.
+A common theoretical concern cuts across both.
 New Economic Geography demonstrates that increasing returns and transport costs generate multiple spatial equilibria rather than a unique steady state \cite{krugman1991increasing}, and that economic outcomes depend on market access and spatial integration rather than administratively defined boundaries \cite{fujita2001spatial}.
 Aggregating heterogeneous spatial equilibria at the national level therefore mechanically obscures growth and convergence dynamics.
-Spatial scale is not a neutral measurement choice but a theoretically consequential one---an insight that motivates our effort to bridge these literatures by embedding capability-driven dynamics within a convergence framework operationalised at the scale of functional urban areas.
+Spatial scale is not a neutral measurement choice but a theoretically consequential one---an insight that motivates our effort to operationalise convergence analysis at the scale of functional urban areas.